Euro hits five-month high before German vote on massive spending surge

 "We would expect this adjustment in the pricing of the terminal rate to be maintained following the BoJ meeting," said Lee Hardman, senior currency analyst at MUFG, referring to market expectations that rose from around 0.90% at the end of 2024 to close to 1.20%.

-(Reporting by Stefano Rebaudo, additional reporting by Brigid Riley; Editing by Shri Navaratnam and Alex Richardson)
+(Reporting by Stefano Rebaudo; Editing by Shri Navaratnam, Alex Richardson and Sharon Singleton)